 One objection statists can have to a completely free market is that without laws, classical slavery would be ‘legal’ again.
 By classical slavery, I mean like it was hundreds of years ago, kidnapping individuals and forcing them to work for nothing (more on that below).
 Slavery was bad and horrible and should never happen, so we need a government to make slavery illegal as well as pursue, capture, prosecute, and otherwise dissuade the slavers.
 If it wasn’t for that, if we lived in ‘anarchy’, people would go back to the way it used to be and we’d have slave labour again.
 I mean, look at how profitable it was back then!

 Let me pose a question: Why use slave labour?
 The unsaid assumption in this objection is that slave labour is more efficient than hiring an employee, that slave labour is a ‘shortcut’ that individuals (read: Evil smelly capitalists) will take given the opportunity.
 If it wasn’t as efficient then why do it in the first place?
 The fact is that in every possible way, slave labour is less efficient and more expensive than hiring an employee.
-Let’s break it down into several categories — Acquisition of Labour, Cost of Labour, and Retention of Labour.
+Let’s break it down into several categories:

 And one thing to mention: Slavery is by definition coercive.
 If it was voluntary, it would be mutually beneficial and there’s no problem with that.